Build cutting-edge skills in a mission-driven organization.

 Guide a Growing Organization

-We dream big: In 2020, we’ll serve 1 million smallholder farmers, and by 2030 we aim to serve 10 million farmers.
+We dream big: In 2021, we served 1.4 million smallholder farmers, and by 2030 we aim to serve 10 million farmers.
 Our growth is powered by a strong demand for quality farm supplies in rural areas and our financially sustainable model, a blend of farmer contributions and global investment.

 Working at scale offers unique professional opportunities.
 Many of our staff manage large teams, work across multiple countries and languages, and make decisions that impact entire regions.
 We are an entrepreneurial team of owners, acting with autonomy and taking responsibility for the end result.
 We thrive on the challenge of constant growth.